 NON SHOOTING ACTIVITIES

 Guests may opt to see a polo match, horseback ride, play golf at nearby Ascochinga Golf Club; enjoy a day visiting the area’s historical sites, including the 450-year-old Jesuit mission; enjoy a little pampering in one of Cordoba’s lovely day spas followed by lunch at a fine restaurant; or take advantage of the Argentine peso’s relative weakness against our currency and do some serious shopping for silver, leather and fine handmade goods.

-Rates: $795 per night.
+Rates: $695 per night (dove only) or $795 (dove/pigeon).
 Included are accommodations, all meals, open bar, land lease fees, all services of professional guides, round-trip airport transfers and Cordoba Province hunting permit.
 Not included are commercial air travel, gun rental at $100/day, shells at $13/box and tips.